PhilippVerpoort/green-value-chains/README.md

 ## How  to cite this work
 **This software:**
 Verpoort, Philipp C.; Gast, Lukas; Hofmann, A.; Ueckerdt, F. (2024): Research software used for techno-economic analysis of the impact of global heterogeneity of renewable energy supply on heavy industrial production and green value chains.
-V. 4.1.0.
-Zenodo.
-DOI: TBC
+V. 4.1.1.
+Zenodo. https://zenodo.org/doi/10.5281/zenodo.10869779

 **The accompanying interactive webapp:**
 Verpoort, Philipp C.; Gast, Lukas; Hofmann, Anke; Ueckerdt, Falko (2024): Interactive webapp for techno-economic analysis of green value chains.
-V. 4.1.0.
+V. 4.1.1.
 GFZ Data Services. https://doi.org/10.5880/pik.2024.002

 **The accompanying peer-reviewed article:**
 Verpoort, Philipp C.; Gast, Lukas; Hofmann, A.; Ueckerdt, F. (2024): Impact of global heterogeneity of renewable-energy supply on heavy industrial production and green value chains.
-Nature Energy.
-DOI: TBC
+Nature Energy. https://doi.org/10.1038/s41560-024-01492-z

 ## How to use this software